Course Descriptions

 Principles of Second Language Acquisition II

 This course will focus on the specialized domain of Instructed Second Language Acquisition, which focuses on how learning of second languages takes place under direct instruction, generally in classroom settings.
-The course will begin with an overview of general issues in learning theory.
-From there, the course will look specifically at how instruction impacts the process of different aspects of language acquisition, with an emphasis on how instruction can be organized to support the greatest positive impact on learners’ progress.
-Students will design lessons for classroom use that will be implemented, and will reflect on the process and outcomes of the design project.
+The course will look specifically at how instruction impacts the process of different aspects of the acquisition of second language knowledge, with an emphasis on how instruction can be organized to support the greatest positive impact on learners’ progress.
+Students will design task-based lessons for classroom use, and will reflect on the process and outcomes of the design project.

 Course Text(s):